metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/fea/fea_create_openmeta_component.rst

 ^^^^^^^^^^^^^^^^^^

-Now that we have all the necessary objects for the mesher and solver to fully define the the model, we need to make the appropriate connections in our component.
+Now that we have all the necessary objects for the mesher and solver to fully define the model, we need to make the appropriate connections in our component.
 This can be done several ways, but the process described below produces the cleanest outcome.